Putin’s war on Ukraine is drawing battle lines within Russia

 The cascading effect was swift.
 Google blocked YouTube channels connected with state-run media RT and Sputnik.
 Even Europe’s far-right leaders and strongmen in Central and Eastern European balked.
 The ruble crashed and the Central Bank stopped trading for two days as Putin barred Russians from depositing forex into accounts or sending it abroad.

-When Foreign Minister Sergei Lavrov stood up to speak at the Geneva Disarmament Conference Tuesday, almost every delegate stood up and left the hall.
+When Foreign Minister Sergei Lavrov stood up to speak at the Geneva Disarmament Conference on Tuesday, almost every delegate stood up and left the hall.
 When senior official Vyacheslav Volodin flew home from an official trip on the weekend, his plane was turned away from airspace in Sweden and Norway.

 To be fair, outside of liberal circles, the public criticism is still a relative trickle in a country where dissent is not tolerated.
 It has, however, included a few powerful oligarchs, although they have little to no sway over Putin.